devinit/di-pdfs/readme.md

 The thought process behind this project structure is to have re-usable atomic packages / components to re-use for all future and current pdf jobs

 Goals
 ___________________

-- To have ready to go pdf / web templates i.e have re-usable components
+- [x] To have ready to go pdf / web templates i.e have re-usable components
-- Auto generate pdfs from web page equivalents using chromeless
+- [x] Auto generate pdfs from web page equivalents using chromeless
-- Create static html versions of pdf / web pages for easy insertion into other webapps
+- [ ] Create static html versions of pdf / web pages for easy insertion into other webapps
-- Have a modular extensible platform for future re-use
+- [x]Have a modular extensible platform for future re-use

 Tools
 _________

 Installations & setup

 ```
-npm i -g lerna yarn && lerna bootstrap
+npm i -g lerna yarn
+npm install # from root
+lerna bootstrap # installs externa dependencies
 ```